-Don’t want to make the first move, but want to close that large deal you've worked on tirelessly?
-Negotiation strategies for large contracts is a must-have skill in today’s tech sales marketplace.
-We asked five top sales leaders from Chicago and Silicon Valley about their strategies when negotiating large contracts.
+Don’t want to make the first move, but want to close that large deal you’ve worked on tirelessly?
+Negotiation strategies for large contracts are a must-have skill in today’s tech sales marketplace.
+We asked five top sales and business operations leaders about their tips on creating an effective and competitive AE compensation plan.
 Here are their answers: